-A common law partner is someone who lives with and has a lasting relationship with another person without getting married or having a legal ceremony.
-It’s super important for every common law partner to really get what splitting up means here, both in legal and feeling-stuff ways.
+A common law partner is someone you live with and have a lasting relationship with without getting married or having a legal ceremony.
+It’s very important for every common law partner to really get what splitting up means here, both in legal and emotional ways.

-Breaking up when you’re a common law partner can be tricky because you have to figure out who gets what.
-Plus, if you were together for a long time, things might get complex when it comes to money and support.
+Breaking up when you’re a common law partner can be tricky because you have to figure out the asset distribution.
+Plus, if you were together for a long time, things might get complex when it comes to money, children, and support.

-It’s not just about dividing stuff, but also understanding what each person has a right to.
-And, remember, treating each other fairly and knowing the rules makes the whole process smoother and easier for both sides.
+It’s not just about dividing your assets, but also understanding what each person has a right to.
+Knowing the rules makes an already emotionally challenging process smoother and easier for both sides.

 Definition and Principles of Common Law

-People mentioning common law might be struck as a bit legal and refined.
-To simplify, in Ontario, you’re deemed common law partners if you’ve lived together in a romantic kind of relationship for at least three years, or if you have a child and have been together in a steady manner.
+In Ontario, you’re considered common law partners if you’ve lived together in a romantic kind of relationship for at least 3 years, or if you have a child and have been together in a steady manner.

-Furthermore, this process may demand an introspective look, analyzing how to cope emotionally and mentally with the drastic life changes ensuing separation.
+This process will need some introspection from both sides to analyze how to cope emotionally and mentally with the drastic life changes ensuing separation.

 Navigating through the ups and downs of rights as a common law partner when separation looms can be like wading through a sticky web of questions and rules.
 It’s not just about who gets the TV or the sofa, but also understanding what you’re legally entitled to — and that goes way beyond property to things like support payments.